-Furthermore, the graduating student will be able to:
+The graduating student will be able to meet the following 5 Program Objectives:

 1. Utilize knowledge, skills, and attitudes, from the physical and behavioral sciences, the humanities, and nursing sciences to provide safe and effective care applying evidence-based practice.